 Also known as Pakweeb Beach, this is one of the least-developed beaches in Khoa Lak.
 This beach has national park status, so you won’t find any motorboats.
 The locals take great pride in this beach and take a lot of care to keep it clean, so this is a great destination if you’re looking for a low-key, no-frills spot.

 6. Thai Muang

 This beach is another well-kept secret.
-Located north of Natai beach, Thai Muang houses a golf course and a natural park, so it's a perfect destination if you're looking to take in the natural beauty of Khoa Lak.
-Like Natai Beach, you won't find motorboats or vendors here and Thai Muang is not a well-known tourist destination, so you can expect a tranquil experience as you stroll through the thirty kilometres of sand.
+Located north of Natai beach, Thai Muang houses a golf course and a natural park, so it’s a perfect destination if you’re looking to take in the natural beauty of Khoa Lak.
+Like Natai Beach, you won’t find motorboats or vendors here and Thai Muang is not a well-known tourist destination, so you can expect a tranquil experience as you stroll through the thirty kilometres of sand.
 Be sure to visit the Khao Lampi-Hat Thai Muang National Park at the northern edge of the beach.
 This tropical park has 72,000 square kilometres of hiking trails, water falls, and hot springs.
 Another major attraction here is the Phang Nga Coastal Fisheries Research and Development center, which houses a sea turtle sanctuary.
-You'll also find a number of seafood restaurants and the Sea Ranch Pizza Restaurant for a slice of western cuisine.
-Hotels are scarce here, although there are a couple of hotels located near the hot springs.
-If you plan to camp out, Thai Muang is the ideal holiday destination.
+You’ll also find a number of seafood restaurants and the Sea Ranch Pizza Restaurant for a slice of western cuisine.
+Hotels are scarce here, although a couple of hotels are located near the hot springs.
+Thai Muang is the ideal holiday destination if you plan to camp out.

 7. Nang Thong Beach